api-evangelist-tools/jekyll-hypermedia-client/_design/requests/field-selection.md

 rel:
   - /rels/stop
 properties:
-  name: Path
+  name: Field Selection
-  description: Consider how you craft your resources across all API operations.
-I do not subscribe to specific philosophies around this, just trying to provide a framework to think about this in.
+  description: Consider providing a way that API consumers can select which fields are included in API response
 entities:
   - class:
       - image